Ron Graham (author): Journalism

-Graham joined CBC TV in 1977 and became associate producer of the awarding-winning documentary series, The Canadian Establishment, a six-hour examination of the Canadian business that aired in the fall of 1980.
+Graham joined CBC TV in 1977 and became associate producer of the award-winning documentary series, The Canadian Establishment, a six-hour examination of Canadian business that aired in the fall of 1980.

 Between 1982 and 1988 he was a regular contributor and associate editor with Saturday Night magazine in Toronto.
-Robert Fulford, its legendary editor, called him "our best discovery of the 1980s."
-His acclaimed profiles of Jean Chrétien, John Turner, and Emmett Cardinal Carter won National Magazine Awards.
+Robert Fulford, its editor, called him "our best discovery of the 1980s."
+His profiles of Jean Chrétien, John Turner, and Emmett Cardinal Carter won National Magazine Awards.

-After 1988 Graham has worked as a freelance writer and journalist, a book editor and speechwriter, a university lecturer, and a museum curator.
-His writings have appeared in The Globe and Mail, the New York Times, Toronto Life, Report on Business magazine, Canadian Art, among other periodicals, and he has frequently participated as a political and social commentator on Canadian radio and television.
+After 1988 Graham worked as a freelance writer and journalist, a book editor and speechwriter, a university lecturer, and the curator of a museum exhibition.
+His writings have appeared in The Globe and Mail, the New York Times, Toronto Life, Report on Business magazine, Canadian Art, Literary Review of Canada, among other periodicals, and he has frequently participated as a political and social commentator on Canadian radio, television, and podcasts.
 His later magazine work included profiles of Prime Minister Kim Campbell, Liberal leader Michael Ignatieff, and Prime Minister Stephen Harper.